-A Wandsworth based support centre for adults with learning disabilities has warned of the ongoing impact of the coronavirus pandemic on the mental health of those they support.
+A Wandsworth based arts organisation for adults with learning disabilities has warned of the ongoing impact of the coronavirus pandemic on the mental health of those they support.

-Izzy Ivezic of The Baked Bean Company, said that when the pandemic hit last March, their centre immediately switched to preventative programmes to promote mental health and minimise social isolation.
+Izzy Ivezic of The Baked Bean Company, said that when the pandemic hit last March, their organisation immediately switched to preventative programmes to promote mental health and minimise social isolation.

-Many similar support centres were forced to move online and the crucial contact that centres offered was compromised.
+Many similar companies were forced to move online and the crucial contact that centres offered was compromised.

 Ivezic explained how essential it was that support was still there for those who needed it and despite multiple lockdowns, the Wandsworth company never fully shut its doors.

 She said: “For some, breaking their routine might have had more of an impact than catching the virus.

 “Our successes during the pandemic have been down to the dedication of our team and very quickly recognising the importance of ensuring the wellbeing of students.”

 The Baked Bean Company offers projects and groups based around theatre, drama and the arts to promote social inclusion, help adults build confidence and gain new skills, as well as helping them to integrate into society.

 The organisation released a dance video in October 2020 titled “Life in Lockdown” which featured students airing their frustrations with the pandemic through the art of movement.

 Dance is one of the many arts the company offers and Ivezic explained that it is beneficial for physical and mental health.